 The HSP helps implement SARA and also works to keep healthy species healthy.
 While the Species at Risk Stream supports the recovery of species at risk and their habitats, the Prevention Stream fosters stewardship projects aimed at preventing other species from becoming a conservation concern.
 Under this latter stream, all species not listed under SARA are eligible and national/regional priorities are identified annually.

 The program also fosters land, water and resource use practices that maintain the habitat necessary for the survival and recovery of species at risk, enhancing existing conservation activities and encouraging new ones.
 Furthermore, in some cases, entire landscapes and marine coastal areas are important enough, in terms of the conservation of species at risk, to become priorities themselves.

-Priority landscapes that have been targeted by the program include
+Priority landscapes that have been targeted by the Species at Risk Stream include:

 - the Garry oak (Quercus garryana) ecosystem of southern Vancouver Island, the Gulf Islands, and Fraser Valley of British Columbia, which is home to more than 20 species at risk nationally;

 - the tallgrass prairie and aspen parkland region of Manitoba, where habitat protection efforts benefit plant and bird species at risk, such as the Small White Lady's-slipper (Cypripedium candidum) and Sprague's Pipit (Anthus spragueii);

 - the Upper Thames watershed of southern Ontario, where 37 species at risk are under threat from development and aggregate land use;